AlaSQL/alasql/README.md

 * Alasql was written with pure JavaScript and does not use WebSQL database.
 * Alasql uses "good old" SQL with advanced funcionality like multiple JOINs, GROUPs, UNIONs, PRIMARY KEYs, ANY, ALL, IN, subqueries, ROLLUP(), CUBE() and GROUPING SETS() functions
-* Alasql can to work directly with JavaScript objects and functions inside SQL.
+* Alasql is fast, because it uses some optimization methods.
 * Alasql works with all modern versions of browsers Chrome, Firefox, IE, Safari, Opera, Node.js, and mobile iOS and Android.
-* Alasql can operate with JSON objects like JavScript and NoSQL databases
+* Alasql can to work directly with JavaScript objects and functions inside SQL, it can search JSON objects like JavScript and NoSQL databases
-* Alasql is fast, because it uses some optimization methods.
 * Alasql can use localStorage as a storage for databases in AUTOCOMMIT ON and AUTOCOMMIT OFF modes
 * Plus some [sugar](#Sugar)